CedricChnfr/portfolio/_posts/Courses/2024-10-03-cloud-edge.markdown

 ### Technical Concepts Learned

 #### 1. Type 1 and Type 2 Hypervisors
-Another key concept I learned is the difference between Type 1 (bare metal) and Type 2 (hosted) hypervisors.
+One of the first concept I learned is the difference between Type 1 (bare metal) and Type 2 (hosted) hypervisors.
 Type 1 hypervisors run directly on the host hardware, offering better performance and increased security, while Type 2 hypervisors run as a software layer on an existing operating system, making them easier to use in desktop or development environments.

 <div style="text-align: center; display: flex; justify-content: center;">
     <img src="/img/BE_Cloud_Computing/H_type1.png" style="width: 40%; margin-right: 10px;"/>